 The Elizabethan era came to a close in 1603 when the good queen gave up the ghost after a long and consequential reign.
 The twilight of the Tudors marked the end of the most transformative epoch in English history.
 The seed of Henry VIII was finally exhausted and there was no immediate heir to the crown.
 England was forced to look abroad for a stable political future.
-Queen Elizabeth’s ongoing refusal to acknowledge a successor befuddled her court and caused great consternation within her council.
-It was only thanks to the skillful and covert diplomacy of her greatest administrator, the hunchbacked Robert Cecil, that a peaceful transfer of power was secured.
+Queen Elizabeth’s ongoing refusal to acknowledge a successor befuddled her court and caused great consternation among her council.
+Thankfully the skillful and covert diplomacy of her greatest administrator, the hunchbacked Robert Cecil, a peaceful transfer of power was secured.
 The new king of England was to be a Scotsman, James VI, the only son of Mary Queen of Scots.

 When Elizabeth breathed her last, a messenger named Sir Robert Carey, was dispatched from Elizabeth’s deathbed at Richmond Palace.
-He made haste for Edinburgh -the smooth succession of the crown was his imperative.
+He made haste for Edinburgh, the smooth succession of the crown was his urgent imperative.
 It took him a mere three days to travel some 330 miles to Holyrood Castle, carrying with him a sapphire ring as proof of his intentions.
 The news was clear: James VI of Scotland was invited to claim the throne of England.

 The Early Life of James

 The Stuarts (or “Stewarts”) were an old aristocratic Scottish family.
-Their surname was a patronym was derived from their historic administrative role as “Stewards.”
+Their surname was a patronym derived from an historic administrative role as “Stewards.”
 The name “Stewart” was eventually rewritten into a more anglicized spelling of “Stuart” under James’s ancestor, John Stewart Lord of Dunley.

 Considerable speculation has been made about James’s sexuality.
 He was, at the very least, strongly inclined toward young and attractive men.
-As a cover, he was often praised for his Christian “chastity.”
+As a cover for his aversion to women, he was often praised for his Christian “chastity.”
 In the absence of his mother, James was raised primarily among the company of men.
 He developed a small clutch of favorite men that he appointed to prominent political positions, such as his former page boy, Robert Carr, or his young French cousin, the earl of Lennox.
 These appointments caused great resentment among both his Scottish and English nobles.

-Despite his preference for men, James’s advisers thought it was prudent for him to marry a woman for the sake of the crown.
+Despite his preference for men, James’s advisers thought it prudent for him to marry a woman for the sake of the crown.
 A formal proposal of marriage was offered abroad and in 1589 his queen consort became Anne of Denmark, the daughter of Frederick II of Denmark.
 During her lifetime, she straddled the tenuous fissure between Catholics and Protestants -she infamously refused Anglican communion at James’s coronation in Westminster.
-In all, she caused little uproar for the king.
-She was a mostly complacent wife and queen who was happy to dote upon material things like clothes and jewelry.
-James was content to leave her alone.
-In later years she became a great patron of the arts.
-However, James and Anne completed their royal duty and produced a total of seven children, three of which survived into adulthood: Henry Prince of Wales, a boy with a warrior’s disposition who tragically died of typhoid fever in 1612, Elizabeth, who became Queen of Bohemia, and Prince Charles, a soft and ‘angelic’ boy who became the eventual successor to James’s crown after Henry died.
+In all, however, she caused little uproar for the king.
+She was a mostly complacent wife and queen who was happy to dote upon material things like clothes and jewelry, and in this respect James was content to leave her alone.
+In later years Anne became a great patron of the arts.
+However, James and Anne completed their royal duty and produced a total of seven children, three of which survived into adulthood: Henry Prince of Wales, a boy with a warrior’s disposition who tragically died of typhoid fever in 1612, Elizabeth, who became Queen of Bohemia, and Prince Charles, a soft and ‘angelic’ boy who became the eventual successor to James’s kingship after his elder brother Henry died.

 King of England